AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 - Member of the Scientific Committee for the 15th Panhellenic Logic Symposium, which is scheduled for 2026.

 - Member of the PC for <A href="https://scool24.github.io/GandALF/">GandALF 2024</A>.

+- I served as the manager of the <A href="https://corelab.ntua.gr/seminar/archive/2020-2021.html">Corelab seminar</A> from 2015 to 2022, and I have been the coordinator of the <A href="https://icetcs.github.io/seminar/">ICE-TCS seminar</A> from 2023 to 2025.

 - Assisted in organizing
 <p>